Political positions of Lee Kuan Yew: Race

-Lee's policies and views on race have drawn both praise for their political pragmatism and success as well as criticism for being racially prejudiced.
+Lee's policies and views on race have drawn both praise for their political pragmatism and success as well as criticism for being racially prejudiced; in 1997 he stated, for instance, that "the blacks on average score 85 per cent on IQ and it is accurate, nothing to do with culture.
+The whites score on average 100.
+Asians score more … the Bell curve authors put it at least 10 points higher".
 Lee's policies on race are regarded to have quashed historical racial tensions in Singapore, placing emphasis on multiracialism and equal protection under the law in the face of advocacy for special privileges granted to certain races.
 As prime minister, Lee aggressively promoted racial integration through his policies on language and culture, which many have described as social engineering.